 For detailed calculations on demand and capacity, consult our Rigging Design Guide (Pages 15–17) or reach out to our Technical Support Team for assistance.

-These characteristics limit picking points to the top end of the columns.
-Below are two primary methods for lifting columns:
+These characteristics limit picking points to the top end of the columns where rigging screws installed in end grain have a much lower capacity in tension and require experienced timber riggers.
+There are two primary methods for lifting columns often observed on site.

-Many columns, especially those below roof level, come with a preinstalled column-to-column connector that can serve as a convenient picking point.
-This method is efficient and straightforward—just make sure a licensed rigging professional verifies the connector’s capacity and factor of safety.
+Columns below roof level typically come with a preinstalled column-to-column connector that can serve as a convenient picking point.
+This method is efficient and straightforward—just make sure a qualified rigging professional verifies the connector is suitable and engineered for such a lift.

 When preinstalled connectors are unavailable, anchors can be installed on the top end of the column for lifting.
 There are two types of anchors to consider: